 |The Projector with Kinotar fitted |

-As all 3D single-strip projections with a 35 mm film with two stereoscopic image phases lying next to or over each other suffered from a significant loss of light in projection, the 70mm film, which was almost twice as wide, seemed to be the ideal solution at that time.
+As all 3D single-strip projections with a 35 mm film with two stereoscopic image phases lying next to or over each other suffered from a significant loss of light in projection, the 70mm film, which is twice as wide, seemed to be the ideal solution at that time.

 In other countries work was also being done with similar processes during this period: in America with the StereoVision 70 system and in Russia with Stereo-70, developed by the Russian Scientific Research Cinema & Photo Institute (NIKFI) founded in Moscow in 1929, also in collaboration with Mosfilm Studios (founded in 1920 and so named since 1935).
 The film negative here is 70mm wide and the photography and reproduction was spherical (no anamorphic lens), side by side.
 The Stereo-70 films are also projected in 70mm format.

-For example two of the many films made using this process are entitled: "Net i da" (No and yes) 1968 and "Tainstvennyy Monakh" (The mysterious Monk) 1968.
+For example two of the many films made using this process are entitled: "Net i da" (No and Yes) 1966 and "Tainstvennyy Monakh" (The Mysterious Monk) 1968.